Fake…Poser…Imposter… These words can be found lurking in the corners of your mind.

-A buddhist precept is that we do not praise self at the expense of others.
+A buddhist precept encourages us not to praise self at the expense of others.
 This does not mean not appreciating our genuine efforts and success.
-What it does means is we are not unduly boastful of our success OR of our errors, which is – surprise – another way of praising ourselves: “Look how good I am at being stupid or clumsy or inattentive.”
+It means we are not unduly boastful of our success OR of our errors, which is – surprise – another way of praising ourselves: “Look how good I am at being stupid or clumsy or inattentive.”

 Internalized Subtle Messages

 I did not truly believe in my innate value until well into my thirties.
 My mother nitpicked at my sense of worth partly based on her own sense of unworthiness as an immigrant with a thick accent.
 She also saw me have success in areas she could not.
 An odd legacy for many of us is the presumption we have to do “better” than our parents.
-This can result in competitive energy between children and parents.
-I also internalized subtle messages from media and from my lived experience that Latinas were not meant to be much more than farmworkers, office help, child care workers or maids.
+This can result in harmful competitive energy between children and parents.
+I also internalized subtle messages from media and from my lived experience that Latinas were meant to be farmworkers, office help, child care workers, or maids and this culture denigrates those roles.
 Even though I attended first La Verne College and then Stanford University, my jobs included dorm maid, work-study office assistant, church service child care provider, and fast food cook.